Felony DUI Attorney Miami

 In some cases, blood alcohol level may also impact whether DUI is charged as a misdemeanor or a felony.
 In most states, the legal blood alcohol limit is 0.08.
-If blood alcohol level is considerably above the legal limit, the prosecutor may take this into account as evidence of negligence.
+If the blood alcohol level is considerably above the legal limit, the prosecutor may take this into account as evidence of negligence.
 Presumably, someone who is severely impaired as a result of a very high alcohol intake should know that driving in such an impaired state is likely to result in serious harm to others.

-FAQ & Legal Guides
+FAQ And Legal Guides

-Florida has some of the strictest DUI Laws in the United States — Get Informed
+Florida has some of the strictest DUI laws in the United States — get informed

-Penalties for Felony DUI
+Penalties For Felony DUI

-How Jonathan Blecher, P.A.
-Has Helped Past Clients
+How My Firm Has Helped Past Clients

 5 / 5 stars